 Helping stray cats: TNR is the key

-Nearly three-quarters of cats who enter our nation’s animal shelters each year are killed.
+About two-thirds of the animals killed in shelters are cats.
 Most are free-roaming, stray or feral cats.
 Here at Best Friends, we refer to them as community cats.
 Although some of these cats are adoptable, many more are not.
 And for unadoptable cats, a trip to the shelter is often fatal.

 TNR saves cats’ lives

 Trap-neuter-return (TNR) entails trapping, neutering, vaccinating, and returning community cats to their original outdoor locations.
 It is not only the most humane method of preventing cats from entering the shelter system, it’s the most effective.

 TNR also ensures the cats’ health and welfare.
 Once these cats are sterilized and vaccinated, they can live healthy, happy lives in their communities, where caring residents look out for them.
 Sterilization and vaccination provide a public health benefit to the community, too, a vast improvement over the failed trap-and-kill approach that’s been used for generations.

 Best Friends sterilizes, vaccinates and releases tens of thousands of community cats each year, preventing many thousands of births.

 Support TNR and help reduce the number of community cats, and ultimately the number of cats being killed in America’s shelters.